The Complete Guide to Jokulsarlon Glacier Lagoon in Iceland

 People sometimes underestimate Icelandic nature and find themselves in dangerous situations, often needing the aid of some of Iceland's search and rescue teams.

-Have a great time when you visit but keep in mind the current in the lagoon is powerful and can easily carry you out to sea.
+Have a great time when you visit, but keep in mind that the current in the lagoon is powerful and can easily carry you out to sea.
 The lagoon is 656 feet (200 meters) deep and is Iceland's deepest lake.
-What you see of the massive icebergs floating in the lagoon are just their tips as 90 percent of the ice is below the waterline.
+What you see of the massive icebergs floating in the lagoon are just their tips, as 90 percent of the ice is below the waterline.

-Sometimes icebergs tip over when the ice underneath the water surface becomes smaller than what’s seen above the surface.
+Sometimes, icebergs tip over when the ice underneath the water's surface becomes smaller than what’s seen above the surface.
 This occurs due to the cracking or melting of ice.

 Link to appstore phone